Winter Guard Gun Carriage

 That's what it does every turn, before you start buffing it.
 With buffs its performance can only go up.

 Combos & Synergies

 - Assuming you get the charge (which is almost guaranteed thanks to Crushing Weight), you'll get auto-boosted melee attack rolls, so its MAT doesn't really need any help.

 - If you want to damage anything heavy, be it high-ARM multi-wound infantry or just a typical jack, then you need to debuff their ARM.
-You can't buff the Carriage's STR, but you can buff its Melee Damage using Rage for instance belonging to Butcher1, or Kozlov.
+You can't buff the Carriage's STR, but you can buff its Melee Damage using Fury for instance.

 - If you want to maximise the shooting, you'll want to debuff the target's DEF to make up for your average RAT.